ssadedin/bpipe/docs/Guides/AWS.md

 ## Preparing an image

 As shown in the example above, one thing you must provide is an image id.
 This image should contain all the software that you need to run the tools in your pipeline.

-In addition, you should also add the s3fs-fuse.
+If you wish to utilise S3 storage to transfer and host analysis files, you should also add the s3fs-fuse.
 This will allow Bpipe to mount buckets for you onto your instances, so that your pipelines can transparent read and write files from S3 buckets instead of having to copy them to and from the instance.
 Follow the instructions from the sf3fs-fuse